precor/web-api-bridge/README.md

 # WebApiBridge

-`WebApiBridge` is a plain JavaScript class that can be used in a React Native application and in a web app using [react-native-community/react-native-webview](https://github.com/react-native-community/react-native-webview) to support a function call API between the two.
-The original [React Native WebView](https://facebook.github.io/react-native/docs/webview.html) has been deprecated but will still work.
-The api can also be used as an IPC mechanism between other windows, for example, a web page and an iframe.
-The intention is for this code to be used in a web app that is using either a framework or pure JavaScript so framework code was kept out of this class.
+`WebApiBridge` is a JavaScript class that can be used to make it easier for a React Native application and a web app using [react-native-community/react-native-webview](https://github.com/react-native-community/react-native-webview) to support a function call API.
+The original [React Native WebView](https://facebook.github.io/react-native/docs/webview.html) has been deprecated but should still work.
+The webview support is targeted at React Native but the class is implemented generically so communication for any window that support `postMessage` and can provide incoming message events also works.
+For example, a parent web page and an iframe or a service worker with multiple tabs can use the class for API support.
+This type of support has no dependancy on the JavaScript framework.

 ## Features

 * Provides support for API calls between JavaScript processes.
 Each process can support API calls in an array of JavaScript objects (inluding React components)
-* Marshalls plain JavaScript parameters and return values via `JSON.stringify()`
-* Works with [react-native-community/react-native-webview](https://github.com/react-native-community/react-native-webview), including support of [ReactNativeWebView.postMessage](https://github.com/react-native-community/react-native-webview/blob/cdbfc19cd20a0d96c9cbd13fcb8a32fcde77943b/docs/Guide.md#the-windowreactnativewebviewpostmessage-method-and-onmessage-prop)
+* Marshalls plain JavaScript parameters and return values via `JSON.stringify()` to work with [react-native-community/react-native-webview](https://github.com/react-native-community/react-native-webview), including support of [ReactNativeWebView.postMessage](https://github.com/react-native-community/react-native-webview/blob/cdbfc19cd20a0d96c9cbd13fcb8a32fcde77943b/docs/Guide.md#the-windowreactnativewebviewpostmessage-method-and-onmessage-prop)
-* Works for communication between a web page and iframe based window
+* Works for communication between a web page and iframe child window
 * Provides promise support for asynchronous API calls that need to return results
 * Marshalls exceptions thown in API calls to the caller
 * Validates the existance of API call and message delivery so reliability errors are reported
-* Allows setting of origin and targetOrigin restrictions
+* Supports origin and targetOrigin settings
-* Received messages have a sourceHref property that contains the window.location.href of the posting window.
-This can be used by a window event listener for routing messages from different sources, even if the source is in a different origin
-* A `listener()` function hook that will be passed all messages sent/received
+* A `listener()` function hook is provided for debugging that will be passed all messages sent/received

 ## Installation